-Toxicological evaluation and dietary intake data indicate that children aged 2-3 years as well as children aged 4-8 years in Australia may be exceeding the UL for zinc, both at the mean and high level of dietary intake at baseline and for Scenario 2, when added to formulated beverages at 3 mg in a 600 ml serving.
+Toxicological evaluation and dietary intake data indicate that children aged 2-3 years as well as children aged 4-8 years in Australia may be exceeding the UL for zinc, both at the mean and at the 95th percentile dietary intake at baseline and for Scenario 2, when added to formulated beverages at 3 mg in a 600 ml serving.
 For these calculations, intake from other sources, e.g. galvanised containers and supplements, have not been included.